Skip to main content

 default

 The data value to be returned if variable is undefined.
-It can any expression, including a local variable or a global variable, either subscripted or unsubscripted.
+It can be any expression, including a local variable or a global variable, either subscripted or unsubscripted.
 If a global variable, it can contain an extended global reference.
 If a subscripted global variable, it can be specified using a naked global reference.
 If present, default resets the naked indicator, affecting future naked global references, as described below.

 You can specify an ObjectScript special variable as default.
 However, specifying $ZORDER may result in an <UNDEFINED> error, even when variable is defined.